deadSnowman/dsm-Comics/README.md

 sudo service apache2 restart
 ```

+Also, set permissions for uploads directory to 777

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details